AndCre87/andreacremaschi.github.io/index.md

 ## Research activity @ A*STAR, Singapore
 The work I am conducting at A*STAR focuses on the implementation of advanced, often semi-parametric, Bayesian models to real-life data applications.
 In particular, I am interested in studying challenging datasets, involving mixed-type responses, covariates and time dynamics.
 In this framework, the application of Bayesian nonparametric models allows for a more flexible fitting.
 The focus of my work is on detection of modifiable factors for early intervention, by analysisng data from large cohorts involving children and their parents.
 The aspects I mostly focus on are transaltional neuroscience, metabolomics and child development.
-I am also interested in the cost-effectiveness anaysis of intervention strategies in the framework of Health Economics.
+I am also interested in the cost-effectiveness analysis of intervention strategies in the framework of Health Economics.

 ## PostDoc activity @ UiO, Oslo
 The three PostDoc years in Oslo have been pivotal in building my research interests.
 There, I have been able to learn a lot about Biostatistics and real-life data applications, and often had the possibility to participate by providing useful statistical insights to the study.